 “These wastes (urine) travel down this pyramid (nephron tubules) into the inner portion (or medulla), where they enter common ducts called papillary ducts, which empty into the kidney reservoirs (calyces).
 From here the urine moves down through the ureter to the bladder.”

-Ureters: These are the tubes that send all urine produced by the kidneys to the bladder.
+Ureters: One ureter tube is attached to the base of each kidney and sends all urine produced by the kidneys to the bladder.

 Urethra: This is the final tube that removes urine from the bladder out of the body.